Oregon State Holds No. 22 California Scoreless for a Tie

 The Beavers came out attacking in the first half, holding possession for much of the 45 minutes.

-Before Oregon State had secured its first corner kick in the 12th minute, sophomore trio Brianna McReynolds, Abby Schwartz, and Sophie Conrad each followed redshirt-senior Nicole Nickerson's shot with one of their own.
+Before Oregon State had secured its first corner kick in the 12th minute, sophomore trio Brianna McReynolds, Abby Schwartz, and Sophie Conrad each followed a shot from redshirt-senior Nicole Nickerson with one of their own.